Testing Guide

 default="${TEST_IMAGES[nginx/default]:?}"

-"${TEST_ENGINE}" run --rm "${builder}" nginx -version
+test_engine_run --rm "${builder}" nginx -version

-"${TEST_ENGINE}" run --rm "${default}" nginx -version
+test_engine_run --rm "${default}" nginx -version

-Known Issues
+Known Issues (Container Tests Only)

-Mark tests with known failures:
+Mark container tests with known failures:

 test-with-known-issue: